Alex-Mak-MCW/Agrifinance-Data-Science-Internship-Project/README.md

 <br></br>
 ### Inquiries:
 * if you want to...
-     * Know more about my project
+     * Know more about my project.

      * Read my academic capstone project report that investigated the application of data-driven decision-making in agri-finance.
      * Collaborate with me for something promising :)
      * Have a simple coffee chat with me